axioned/handbook/docs/playbook/playbook.md

 > Most importantly: we hired you because we trust you.

 :::note
 It doesn't mean there won't be project managers and reviewers at every project we take.
 There will be.
-But instead of micro-managing every single detail of the project, they are the touchpoint between Significa and the client.
+But instead of micro-managing every single detail of the project, they are the touchpoint between Axioned and the client.
 They are responsible for coordinating the team and the work to be delivered, making sure the team has everything they need to complete their work peacefully.
 They ain't the police.
 :::

 ## Maximum freedom, maximum responsibility